LucasSilva-jpg/LucasSilva-jpg/README.md

   Currently looking for my first oportunity in IT area.

  ## 🛠 Skills.
- HTML, CSS and JavaScript.
+ HTML, CSS, JavaScript.

  ## 🧠 Learning.
-Java
+Java, Figma.

  ## 📫 How to get in touch with me.
  lucasvinislima@gmail.com